GTXamelia/GestureBasedProject/README.md

 </p>

 # GameFinder
-GameFinder is an Alexa Skill which allows user using voice controls to prompt the user to search for details about video games, locations in games and characters in games.
+GameFinder is an Alexa Skill which allows user using voice controls to search for details about video games, locations in games and characters in games.
+GameFinder was developed as part of Gesture Based UI at GMIT.

 ## Table of contents
 - [GameFinder](#gamefinder)